 Appendix 3 - Red Letter

-Date \\\\\ Dear Parents/Carers of \\\\\
+Date Dear Parents/Carers of

-RED BEHAVIOUR LETTER

-I am writing to let you know that your child was sent to me today because of unacceptable behaviour/extreme behaviour.
+RED BEHAVIOUR LETTER I am writing to let you know that your child was sent to me today because of unacceptable behaviour/extreme behaviour.

 Please see below details of what happened before the incident and then your child's behaviour which indicates they may need more practice in following the school rules/code of conduct.

 What happened before the incident:

 Your child's behaviour:

 I can assure you that the incident was initially dealt with by one of our staff and then passed on to a member of the School Leadership Team.
 The event has been fully investigated and all pupils involved have been spoken to.

 Unfortunately, your child has continued to make the wrong choice of behaviours following the Green Behaviour Letter and the Amber Behaviour Letter that we sent previously.
 The following action(s) will now be taken:

 Action(s) to be taken:

 Please do not hesitate to contact me if you have any queries.
 I greatly appreciate your continued support as Westlands Primary School commits to making the school a safe and happy environment for all pupils.

 Yours sincerely

 Deputy Headteacher / Head of School

-Appendix 4 - Reflection Sheet

-Appendix 5 - Reflection Sheet
+Feelings Reflection What happened?
+How did you feel? other angry What can you do next time?
+How do you feel now?
+Are you ready to return to the group?